Ahmed el-Tayeb: Muslim Brotherhood

 In an article published shortly after his appointment as president of Al-Azhar University, he was described as "a regime loyalist and member of Mr. Mubarak's ruling National Democratic Party [who] takes a firm stance against the Muslim Brotherhood".

 El-Tayeb was quoted as saying that Al-Azhar University would "never be an open field for the Brotherhood".

 The same article reported that the Muslim Brotherhood's leader, Mohammed Badie, had congratulated El-Tayeb on his appointment.
 At the same time, the Brotherhood senior member, Sheikh Sayed Askar, also an Azharite, accused the government of "promoting one of its own at the expense of people better suited to the post".

 Criticism intensified after the 2011 Egyptian Revolution.
 Some Muslim Brotherhood members accused him of being "a remnant of the ousted Mubarak regime and National Democratic Party".

 In 2011, following the Egyptian revolution, the Muslim Brotherhood held a rally at the Al-Azhar mosque to oppose what it described as the Judaization of Jerusalem.
 He said at the rally that "the al-Aqsa Mosque is currently under an offensive by the Jews" and "we shall not allow the Zionists to Judaize al-Quds [Jerusalem]".
 He also alleged that Jews around the world were trying to prevent Islamic and Egyptian unity.

 He backed the military coup against Egyptian President Mohamed Morsi.

 Opposition to sectarianism

-He has strongly rebuked the Sunni anti-Alawite preaching, which has increased since the Syrian Bashar al-Assad regime cracked down on the Sunni Muslim rebels in the Syrian Civil War.
+He has strongly rebuked the Sunni anti-Shi'a preaching, which has increased since the Syrian Bashar al-Assad regime cracked down on the Sunni Muslim rebels in the Syrian Civil War.